-The definition of Pellet Stoves from Wikipedia is as follows:
+The definition for the Wood Pellet Stove from Wikipedia is as follows:

 “A wood pellet stove is a stove that burns compressed wood or biomass pellets to create a source of heat for residential and sometimes industrial spaces.
 By steadily feeding fuel from a storage container (hopper) into a burn pot area, it produces a constant flame that requires little to no physical adjustments.
 Today’s central heating systems operated with wood pellets as a renewable energy source can reach an efficiency factor of more than 90%.”

-A wood pellet stove can clearly provide heat for the room where it is situated.
+A biomass stove can clearly provide heat for the room where it is situated.
 However the real benefits come from linking the stove to a back boiler to generate hot water and heating for the rest of the household or organisation.

 Biomass stoves that include a back boiler can use 2 main heat sources – wood pellets or logs.
 Whilst wood pellet stoves can be considered to be generally more expensive than their log-burning counterparts, they bring several important advantages.
 They don’t require as much storage space and can of course hold more fuel via a built in hopper.